mauriciolauffer/openui5/docs/guidelines/jsdocpitfalls.md

 When using the @link tag, the JSDoc toolkit basically allows any kind of target reference.
 The only restriction is that the first whitespace character or pipe symbol separates the cross reference from an optional caption text.

-The UI5 tooling and the SDK however support only a more limited set of cross references.
+The UI5 CLI and the SDK however support only a more limited set of cross references.
 In UI5 documentation, the target must be one of the following

 Example | Description
 ------- | -----------